Mayurji/Image-Classification-PyTorch/README.md

 <!-- ![Image Classification Using Deep Learning](Images/cnn.jpg) -->

 Image Classification is a fundamental computer vision task with huge scope in various applications like self driving cars, medical imaging, video frame prediction etc. Each model is either a new idea or built upon exisiting idea.
-Key idea behind this repository is to capture each of these idea and experiment with it.
+We'll capture each of these idea and experiment and benchmark on predefined criteria.

 ### 🗒 Papers With Implementation